heyitsk/GaganDrishti/README.md

 # GAGANDRISHTI
 GaganDrishti – A cloud misconfiguration detection and protection platform

+why this name - Gagandrishti represents deep visibility into cloud configurations to identify security risks before they become breaches.

 ## Problem
 Cloud breaches often occur due to simple configuration mistakes such as:
 - Publicly exposed storage